ShaikFiroz-developer/MerkleRoot/usdcNotificationBot/readme.md

 ## GaphgQl Subgraph setting for Graphql responces of the sepolia testnet address transfer monetoring:-

-# Notification Bot for Tracking USDC Transfers to a Specific Address

-This project tracks USDC transfers to a specific address on the Sepolia testnet using The Graph Protocol and pushes real-time notifications to the frontend.
+To start the project we must create a subgraph to get the notification and all from time to time subgraph is noting but it has a unique process of syncting the actual data of deployed contracts one and then and we will qurey this subgraph and get or implement a mechanism of pushing the notification timely to user.

 ## **Setting Up the Subgraph**

-to start the project we must create a subgraph to get the notification and all from time to time subgraph is noting but it has a unique process of syncting the actual data of deployed contracts one and then and we will qurey this subgraph and get or implement a mechanism of pushing the notification timely to user.

 1. Install Graph CLI: First, install the Graph CLI globally on your system: